impression3d/impression3d.github.io/_posts/2017-10-9-impression-0.9.5-is-released.markdown

 ##### Examples
 1. Fixing example projects structure and documentation in Github, [see more](https://github.com/impression3d)

-#### Official Discussion for Community
+#### Official Discussion
-I hope it will be useful for the community to explore and share things about Impression.
+I just launch the [official discussion](http://discussion.impression.id) for community and I hope it will be useful for the community to explore and share things about Impression.

-#### Documentation Progress
+#### Documentation
 I'm working hard to complete basic documentation.
 Please use [official discussion](http://discussion.impression.id) if you got issues about Impression.